Digital Piano Recommendations

 - Comfortable bench

 - Built-in speakers

-- Line in (not required, but good to have for earphone use with midi software so you can hear both)
+- Aux Line in (not required, but good to have for earphone use with midi software so you can hear both)

-- Line out (not required, but enables you to add better speakers or a PA system)
+- Aux Line out (not required, but enables you to add better speakers or a PA system)

 Headphones and a good piano lamp are also recommended.

 If you find a better price on the same model elsewhere, go for it.
 Just make sure it is the exact same model or has all of the above.
 Shipping and sales tax are also considerations.
 There are a lot of variables, so make sure you are getting the same piano and not a similar, but cheaper version.
 Also, these are NOT sponsored links and I am not being compensated in any way for providing them to you.
 I just want to do my best to make sure my students have a good instrument at a reasonable price for practice and enjoyment.
 A good instrument for practice is a key component for musical success, while a subpar instrument is a common source of discouragement for music students.

 Some of the digitals below are portable and bundled with a stable, furniture style stand.
 Note that these digitals are also offered with a built-in case for a little more money.
 This is just a sampling of the endless combinations.
 I included different models with different features just to give you an idea of what is available.
 There are even more offerings if you search the web.
 The least expensive model below, the PX160 is my minimum recommendation for students.
 There are less expensive models available that do not offer the same piano sound and touch quality.
 The quality can go up with the price i.e., as in better speakers and placement along with improved keyboard action.
 Look at the specs on each one for comparison.